dineshsvrn/GrafanaAIPanel/README.md

 ## What this is (and isnâ€™t)

-- âœ… An end-to-end prototype you can run as a CLI or a small HTTP service.
+- An end-to-end prototype you can run as a CLI or a small HTTP service.
-- âœ… Works even if your metrics come from Oracle Enterprise Manager (OEM) as long as Grafana is already displaying them.
+- Works even if your metrics come from Oracle Enterprise Manager (OEM) as long as Grafana is already displaying them.
-- âŒ It does **not** execute panel queries to pull raw time series (Grafanaâ€™s `/api/ds/query` differs per datasource and panel type).
+- It does **not** execute panel queries to pull raw time series (Grafana's `/api/ds/query` differs per datasource and panel type).
 Instead, it analyzes the dashboard definition (panels, thresholds, units, variables, etc.).
 You can extend it later to fetch panel renders or datasource queries.

 ## Setup